wendy0402/jsm/README.md

 `Jsm`  support `ActiveModel`.
 In the `client` class include the `Jsm::Client::ActiveModel`.  when run an event.
 It will auto saved the object.

 ### Validation
 It also support validation from `ActiveModel` .
-Validation checked based on `errors` value in the `instance`
+Validation checked based on `errors` value in the `instance`. you can add an error to the errors object.
+This will prevent the state from being changed
 ```
 user = User.new
 user.level # 1